Jeremy Pena Player Props: Astros vs. Athletics

 Jeremy Pena At The Plate

-- Pena has driven home a run in 23 games this year (27.1%), including more than one RBI in 10.6% of his games and producing three or more of his team's runs on one occasion..
+- Pena has an RBI in 23 of 86 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 35 of 85 games this year, and more than once 8 times.
+- He has scored in 41.9% of his games this season, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.